London: Etymology

 Until 1889, the name "London" applied officially only to the City of London, but since then it has also referred to the County of London and to Greater London.

-In writing, "London" is occasionally contracted to "LDN".
-Such usage originated in SMS language and often appears in a social media user profile, suffixing an alias or handle.

 History

 Prehistory

-In 1993, remains of a Bronze Age bridge were found on the south foreshore upstream from Vauxhall Bridge.
-This either crossed the Thames or reached a now-lost island in it.
-Two of the timbers were radiocarbon dated to 1750–1285 BCE.

-In 2010, foundations of a large timber structure, dated to 4800–4500 BCE, were found on the Thames's south foreshore downstream from Vauxhall Bridge.
-The function of the mesolithic structure is unclear.
+In 1993 remains of a Bronze Age bridge were found on the south River Thames foreshore, upstream from Vauxhall Bridge.
+Two of the timbers were radiocarbon dated to 1750–1285 BC.
+In 2010 foundations of a large timber structure, dated to 4800–4500 BC, were found on the Thames' south foreshore downstream from Vauxhall Bridge.
 Both structures are on the south bank of the Thames, where the now-underground River Effra flows into the Thames.

 Roman London

-Despite the evidence of scattered Brythonic settlements in the area, the first major settlement was founded by the Romans about four years after the invasion of 43 AD.
-This only lasted until about 61 AD, when the Iceni tribe led by Queen Boudica stormed it and burnt it to the ground.
-The next planned incarnation of Londinium prospered, superseding Colchester as capital of the Roman province of Britannia in 100.
+Despite the evidence of scattered Brythonic settlements in the area, the first major settlement was founded by the Romans around AD 47, about 4 years after their invasion of AD 43.
+This only lasted until about AD 61, when the Iceni tribe led by Queen Boudica stormed it and burnt it to the ground.

+The next planned incarnation of Londinium prospered, superseding Colchester as the principal city of the Roman province of Britannia in 100.
 At its height in the 2nd century, Roman London had a population of about 60,000.